-1302.02 Requirement for a Rewritten Specification [R-18]
+1302.02 Requirement for a Rewritten Specification [R-24]

-Whenever interlineations or cancellations have been made in the specification or amendments which would lead to confusion and mistake, the Examiners should require the entire portion of specification affected to be rewritten before passing the case to issue.
-See Rule 125 in 608.01(q).
+Whenever interlineations or cancellations have been made in the specification or amendments which would lead to confusion and mistake, the Examiner should require the entire portion of specification affected to be rewritten before passing the case to issue.
+See Rule 125 in § 608.01(q).

-1302.03 Status Letter of Allowability, POL-327 [R-18]
+1302.03 Status Letter of Allowability, POL-327 [R-24]

-This letter is used whenever an application under final rejection has been placed in condition for allowance as a result of a communication from or an interview with applicant.
+Form POL-327 is used whenever an application under final rejection has been placed in condition for allowance as a result of a communication from or an interview with applicant.